njanakiev/njanakiev.github.io/_posts/2017-06-24-csv-in-python.md

 ---

 One of the crucial tasks when working with data is to load data properly.
 The common way the data is formated is [CSV][csv], which comes in different flavors and varying difficulties to parse.
-This article shows three common approaches.
+This article shows three common approaches in Python.

 The data used for the recipes commes from [GPSies][gpsies], a data base of GPS Tracks for hiking, biking and other activities, [NYC Department of Transportation][nyc dot] with data feeds of New York infrastructure and [World Bank Open Data][world bank] where some data sets like global population of the world can be found.